Skip to Main Content

 • Unsecured personal loans are common among lenders and don't require collateral.

-• Secured personal loans are less common as they require collateral and usually offer lower interest rates.
+• Secured personal loans are less common and require collateral — but usually offer lower interest rates.

 • You can use personal loans for a variety of purposes, such as consolidating debt, paying off medical debt or financing a home improvement project.

 You’re not alone if you’re considering a personal loan to get over a financial setback or consolidate debt.
-According to a recent Experian study, the average consumer carried personal loan debt of around $19,402.
-However, not every loan is created equal and there are some that function better than others depending on your credit and financial situation.
+According to a recent Experian study, the average consumer has personal loan debt of around $19,402.
+However, depending on your credit and financial situation, some personal loans work better than others.

 Types of personal loans

-You should also have a clear picture of your financing needs before you apply and have a clear financial goal.
-Doing so will narrow down the type of loan that is best for you even further.
+You should also have a clear picture of your financing needs and a clear financial goal before you apply.
+This will further narrow down the type of loan that is best for you.

 Unsecured personal loans

 An unsecured personal loan doesn’t require collateral to get approved.
-Whether you qualify is based solely on your credit score, income and in some cases your employment and education history.
-Because of this, you’ll typically need good or excellent credit to get approved for the best rates.
+Qualifying is based on your credit score and income.
+You’ll typically need good or excellent credit to get approved for the best rates.
+Some lenders also consider your employment and education history.

 If you default on an unsecured personal loan, you won’t risk losing an asset.
 You will, however, damage your credit.
-Keeping up on payments and managing your loan well are important regardless of whether it is unsecured.
+You may also face high fees and legal proceedings if you can’t repay.

 Who it's best for: